 It is important to note that many schools will likely use the terminology "Specific Learning Disability in reading decoding, fluency, and/or comprehension" rather than dyslexia.
 This is due to the terminology of the special education laws that schools must follow, which does not differentiate dyslexia from other reading disabilities.
 The student will likely get similar if not the same exact support regardless of whether the term dyslexia or Specific Learning Disability is used.

 Do you believe your child might have dyslexia?
-Or do you believe you as an adult may have dyslexia that is impacting your college or working life?
+Or do you believe you as an adult may have dyslexia that is impacting your academic/educational career?
 Contact Georginia today to schedule a consultation and possibly an evaluation!